drain flies

 1. Find the Problem Drain

-Most of the time, it’s one of these:
+Most of the times this is one of them:

 • Shower drain